hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2022-06:** I am awarded as the outstanding thesis mentor for undergraduate students.
-- **2022-06:** Mayingpeng, a 2019 Undergraduate under my guidance, graduated ahead of schedule and obtained the excellent graduation thesis of 2022.
+- **2022-06:** A 2019 Undergraduate under my guidance, Mayingpeng, graduated ahead of schedule and obtained the excellent graduation thesis of 2022.
-- **2022-06:** Selected for the ** City Scientist Spiritual Propaganda Group.
+- **2022-06:** I am inducted into the ** City Scientist Spiritual Propaganda Group.
-- **2022-06:** Invited to be an editorial board member of another Chinese journal**.
+- **2022-06:** I am invited to be an editorial board member of another Chinese journal**.
-- **2022-06:** Invited to be the **editorial board member of the international journal \*\* (CAS Region II/SCI Journal)
+- **2022-06:** I am invited to be the **editorial board member of the international journal \*\* (CAS Region II/SCI Journal)
 - **2022-06:** A paper was accepted in the international journal Pattern Recognition Letters (SCI-IF:3.756).
 - **2022-06:** A paper was tweeted and reported by [AIWalker](https://mp.weixin.qq.com/s/pinf8xr_Ha_jhrpP-56XoA), a well-known computer vision public website in China.
 - **2022-06:** A paper was tweeted and reported by  [52CV](https://mp.weixin.qq.com/s/VLH57qUJLYgA8FvDdBccZQ), a well-known computer vision public website in China.
 - **2022-06:** A paper was accepted by Neural Networks, the journal of the International Society for Neural Networks.
-- **2022-06:** Invited to share technical presentation at The NPU 9th AoXiang Forum for Distinguished Young Scholars School of Software Sub-Forum.
+- **2022-06:** I am invited to share technical presentation at The NPU 9th AoXiang Forum for Distinguished Young Scholars School of Software Sub-Forum.
 - **2022-05:** A paper was accepted by CAAI Transactions on Intelligence Technology, the journal of the Chinese Society for Artificial Intelligence.
-- **2022-05:** Invited Guest Editor of International Journal of Distributed Sensor Networks (SCI-IF:1.640).
+- **2022-05:** I am invited Guest Editor of International Journal of Distributed Sensor Networks (SCI-IF:1.640).
-- **2022-05:** Invited as an editorial board member of the journal Computer**
+- **2022-05:** I am invited as an editorial board member of the journal Computer**
 - **2022-05**: Application for three software copyrights.
 - **2022-05:** Generative Adversarial Networks for Image Super resolution A Survey is conducted by Chunwei Tian, Xuanyu Zhang, Jerry Chun-Wei Lin, Wangmeng Zuo and Yanning Zhang and it is reported by the [52CV](https://mp.weixin.qq.com/s/VLH57qUJLYgA8FvDdBccZQ), the [AIWalker](https://mp.weixin.qq.com/s/pinf8xr_Ha_jhrpP-56XoA) and the [Cver](https://arxiv.53yu.com/abs/2204.13620).
 - **2022-04:** A paper released on arXiv.
 - **2022-04:** Awarded 2022 ** Young scientific and technological talents.
-- **2022-04:** Apple for a Computer Software Intellectual Property Right Certificate of Registration.
+- **2022-04:** Apply for a Computer Software Intellectual Property Right Certificate of Registration.
 - **2022-04:** Apply for a patent for an invention.
-- **2022-04:** Awarded the outstanding PhD thesis of Shenzhen CCF.
+- **2022-04:** I am awarded the outstanding PhD thesis of Shenzhen CCF.
-- **2022-04:** Invited to be a guest editor for the international journal *Mathematical Biosciences and Engineering*.
+- **2022-04:** I am invited to be a guest editor for the international journal *Mathematical Biosciences and Engineering*.
 - **2022-04:** Awarded as a contributing reviewer for the international journal Frontiers of *Optoelectronics (FOE)* 2021.
 - **2022-04:** A paper was accepted by *Journal of Artificial Intelligence and Technology*.
 - **2022-04:** Invited to be the Publicity Chair of the international conference *2022 International Conference on Applied Mathmatics and Digital Simulation(AMDS 2022)*.